 In this context, apparel retailers with a high brick and mortar presence in e-retail hotspots should make a strong commitment to increasing their online capabilities.
 One retailer in our sample is a particularly interesting case.
 This player operates almost 90% of its stores in cities where consumers have a high propensity to shop online.
 However, it only offers a limited range of its products through third-party marketplaces.
 Being unable to consistently follow its shoppers across their multichannel journey, this retailer could be losing business to its online competitors.

-Another compelling reason for Indian apparel retailers to build a stronger online presence is that this channel can tremendously boost their reach.
-From our analysis, it appears that leading apparel retailers could leverage digital channels to go much beyond their current geographies and gain access to a new base of consumer
+Another compelling reason for Indian apparel retailers to build a stronger online presence is that this channel can significantly boost their reach.
+From our analysis, it appears that leading apparel retailers could leverage digital channels to go much beyond their current geographies and gain access to a new base of consumers.

 Through their existing store footprint, each of the retailers in our sample is only reaching between 5 and 39 of the top 68 e-retail hotspots for apparel.
 Entering these geographies with new brick and mortar stores could be an option, but adding outlets is a slow and costly process, providing only a limited reach.
 It also requires careful planning of store roll-out and adjustments in each store’s product mix.